monokrome/vim-user-configuration/README.md

-This is part of my Vim configuration, which uses Plug.
-If you are interested in using this - please install Plug by following [the documentation here](vplg).
+This is part of my Vim configuration, which uses vim-plug.
+If you are interested in using this - please install vim-plug by following [the documentation here](vplg).

-After installing Vundle, you can jadd the following to your vimrc in order to get started using my configuration:
+After installing vim-plug, you can add the following to your vimrc in order to get started using my configuration:

     Plug 'monokrome/vim-user-configuration'